Guy Finds Remains of Massive Dinosaur in His Backyard, and They Could Set a Record

 An unassuming backyard in central Portugal has turned into an excavation site for the remains of what could be a record-setting dinosaur.

-The excitement started back in 2017, when a guy in the city of Pombal spotted fragments of fossilized bones while digging up his garden to construct an extension.
+The excitement started in 2017, when a man in the city of Pombal spotted fragments of fossilized bones while digging up his garden to build an extension.
 He contacted researchers with the stunning find, and since then, paleontologists have been busy at the site unearthing fossilized fragments of what they believe could be the largest sauropod found in Europe yet.

 Sauropods, which count among the biggest animals to have lived on land, had small heads atop long necks, long tails and four thick legs.
 They roved Earth 150 million years ago, reaching staggering heights of 39 feet (12 meters) and lengths of 82 feet (25 meters).